unparalleled-js/homestead-guide/source/introduction/web3.rst

 In Ethereum you don't need any of that: if all the requisites to the contract can be put in the blockchain then they will, in a trustless environment for almost no cost.

-Instead of thinking of moving your current contracts to the blockchain, think of all the thousand little contracts that you would never agree to simply because they weren't economically feasible or there was not enough legal protection..
+Instead of thinking of moving your current contracts to the blockchain, think of all the thousand little contracts that you would never agree to simply because they weren't economically feasible or there was not enough legal protection.

 DAO